When, Why, and How to Follow Up after Submitting a Resume and Finishing a Job Interview (with Scripts)

 Usually, a message like this is spoken in 45-60 seconds.
 A focused 5-minute conversation is a perfect introduction to a potential interview.
 By being sharp, memorable, and confident, you’ve just simplified the company’s hiring duties for them.

-Once you get a written or phone response, use it as another professional opportunity, regardless of the outcome.
+Once you get a written or phone response, use it as another networking opportunity, regardless of the outcome.

 1. If you discover that the position was closed, build a relationship for future opportunities.